CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

 ### Overview

-Using a [street trees](https://data.vancouver.ca/datacatalogue/streetTrees.htm) dataset from the City of Vancouver, first, we will explore the following zoom-based functionalities:
+Using a [street trees](https://data.vancouver.ca/datacatalogue/streetTrees.htm) dataset from the City of Vancouver, we will first explore the following zoom-based functionalities:

 - `scaled`
   - How to keep symbol sizes consistent through zoom level